 - Another classical moral is that having imagination is good.
 So When The Windman Comes by Antonia Michaelis is a huge subversion, with the moral "imagination, when not strictly separated from reality, is potentially very dangerous—it can isolate you and make you live in fear of imaginary horrors—all the while making you more vulnerable to Real Life.
 Sometimes, being a skeptic is favorable, even for a child."
 This is particularly jarring since many other books by the same author promote imagination and/or openness to seemingly impossible things.

 - The Dr. Seuss book Thidwick the Big-Hearted Moose completely inverts the Stock Aesop about generosity.
 For more information, please see this article.
 But watch out for spoilers.

 - Time Enough for Love and To Sail Beyond the Sunset: Sexual ethics and marriage are little more than social constructs, there's nothing immoral about teenagers having sex, and an incestuous relationship can be wholesome.
-Just make sure both (or all) parties consent and protection is used (and don't catch anything).
+Just make sure both (or all) parties' consent and protection are used (and don't catch anything).

 - Indica's song "In Passing" is about a dead singer telling her sister that her pain will go away and everything passes.
 Not quite unfriendly until the last few lines where she tells her sister that she also will pass.
 Extremely true and not something most children are equipped with or taught.

 - The Kenny Rogers song Coward of the County.
 The song's message implies that for some things, the only course of action is violence, and being a pacifist will only get the ones you love murdered or hurt.
 The song also implies that filial piety is futile, and you cannot obey your parents' wishes all the time.

 - O.C.
 Smith's song "The Son of Hickory Holler's Tramp" has a message that being a prostitute doesn't make a woman evil or contemptible.